Ssrathod2/ssr-docs-repo/README.md

 # SSR-DOCS

-It is a clone of google docs....
+It is a clone of google docs with firebase connection...

+# sub Header

+good morning everyone..